DingXiaoH/ResRep/README.md

 python train_base_model.py -a src56
 ```

 5. Run ResRep.
 The pruned weights will be saved to "resrep_models/src56_train/finish_converted.hdf5" and automatically tested.
-You will get a final accuracy of 93.7 ~ 93.8.
-The results reported in our paper are average of 5 runs.
 ```
 python rr/exp_resrep.py -a src56
 ```